-Plus, if you built your Twitter following using my guide, you'll be able to generate a few retweets/favourites that generate even more notifications, adding value to your shares.
+Plus, if you built your Twitter following, you’ll be able to generate a few retweets/favorites that generate even more notifications, adding value to your shares.

 I recommend using Hootsuite to schedule several tweets at the moment you’re prospecting so you can set it and forget it as you qualify outreach targets.

 Moreover, in order to keep your prospect database up to date as where you’re at when it comes to warming up your leads, Buzzstream allows you to create custom relationship stages.

 You will also note that I have relationship stages going beyond link acquisition.
 But more on that later!

 Once everything is ready and you’ve warmed up your targets, you can FINALLY send the first contact email.

 By the time you outreach, the site owner should have at least a vague idea of who you are due to your warm up and you can open with one of the templates provided at the end of this post.

 Buzzstream comes with an outreach and template manager that are going to save you a ton of time.